dec1/ipc_python_cpp_sql/readme.md

 # Inter-Process Communication via Tcp Sockets and (SQL) Database

 ##### Prolog
-This document is markdown format and best viewed using a markdown capable viewer, such as _pycharm_ or _visual studio code_.
+This document is in markdown format and best viewed using a markdown capable viewer, such as _pycharm_ or _visual studio code_.
 Alternatively copy/paste into an online markdown viewer such as https://dillinger.io

 ### Introduction
-This project demonstrates the simultaneous instantaneous and execution of multiple instances of applications written in C++, each of which can perform read/write on a database.
+This project demonstrates the simultaneous creation and execution of multiple instances of an application written in C++, each of which can perform read/write on a database.

 #### Implementation